raghukul01/gsoc_gist/gsoc_gist.md

 SageMath uses the [Trac](trac.sagemath.org) issue tracking system for development, each ticket has a unique ticket number.
 These ticket contain all the important discussion regarding that issue, it also contain links to the commit.
-Apart from coding, I also reviewed some ticket of other sage developers.
+Apart from coding, I also reviewed some ticket of other SageMath developers.
 For convenience I have provides link to my commits, also current status of each ticket (including reviewed tickets) in following section.

 ## Summary